samirmenon/sNeuron/3rdparty/Nengo/Jungbae/Readme.txt

 3DOFspike.py, test3.py: This is a working implementation of joint space dynamic control in spiking mode.
 A matrix is implemented separately in test3.py.
-In simulation, the limbs are commanded to form 90 degrees from local horizontal reference within 4~5 seconds.
+In simulation, the limbs are commanded to form 90 degrees from local horizontal reference within 4~5 seconds. test3.py contains functions needed for the main 3DOFspike.py to create the A matrix network.
+How: 1. open file/run network (test3.py) FIRST
+     2. run 3DOFspike.py